TM312/vat_automation/README.md

 ## About
-This is the main repo a VAT calculation application of Amazon sellers.
+This is the main repo of a VAT calculation application for Amazon sellers.
 This was a project I worked on for a major part of 2020 in collaboration with an Amazon seller and multiple tax auditing companies.

 ## Development Architecture